One-adhesive polymatroids: One-element extensions

 This section starts with an alternative proof for a result of F.~Mat\'u\v s \cite{fmadhe} which claims, using our terminology, that polymatroids on two element sets are 1-sticky.
 A similar proof to this one will be given for Theorem \ref{thm:nonsticky-2}.
 Theorem \ref{thm:amalgam3} gives a sufficient and necessary condition for a pair of one-element extensions of a polymatroid on three elements to have an amalgam.
 Using Theorem \ref{thm:amalgam-Xy}, this is turned into sufficient and necessary conditions for such polymatroid pairs to be adhesive, which, in turn, yields new 5-variable non-Shannon entropy inequalities stated in Corollary \ref{corr:5ineq}.

 The section concludes with several examples.
 The first one specifies two linearly representable (entropic) polymatroids which have an amalgam, but are not adhesive.
-Put in other words, they have a polymatroid extension, but no almost entropic (or linear) extension.
-Finally, there are two general examples for 1-sticky and not 1-sticky polymatroids on three elements.
+Thus there are two linearly representable polymatroids which have a polymatroid extension, but no almost entropic (or linear) extension.
+Finally, two general examples are presented for 1-sticky and not 1-sticky polymatroids on three elements.

-\matusthm{\cite[Corollary 2]{fmadhe}} \begin{theorem}[\matusthm] All Polymatroids $f_x$ and $f_y$ on the ground set $abx$ and $aby$ with common restriction to $ab$ are adhesive.
+\matusthm{\cite[Corollary 2]{fmadhe}} \begin{theorem}[\matusthm] All Polymatroids $f_x$ and $f_y$ on the ground sets $abx$ and $aby$ with common restriction to $ab$ are adhesive.
 In particular, such polymatroids have an amalgam, thus every polymatroid on a two element set is 1-sticky. \end{theorem} \begin{proof} As discussed in Section \ref{subsec:adhesive}, adhesive polymatroid pairs $(f_x,f_y)$ form a polyhedral cone.
 Consequently, $(f_x,f_y)$ is adhesive if and only if $(\lambda f_x,\lambda f_y)$ is adhesive for some (or all) positive $\lambda$.
 The adhesive cone is closed, thus to show that a particular pair $(f_x,f_y)$ is adhesive, it is enough to find, for each positive $\eps$, some adhesive pair $(\ell_x,\ell_y)$ such that $\|f_x-\lambda\ell_x\|<\eps$, and $\|f_y-\lambda\ell_y\|<\eps$.
 In this particular case $\ell_1$ and $\ell_2$ will be the linearly representable polymatroids guaranteed by Proposition \ref{prop:pm-approx}.
-Thus $\ell_1$ and $\ell_2$ are represented over the same vector space $V$, $\lambda\ell_x$ and $\lambda\ell_y$ are $\eps$-close to $f_x$ and $f_y$, respectively, and the linear subspaces in both representations corresponding to subsets of $\{ab\}$ have the same dimensions: $\ell_x(a)=\ell_y(a)$, $\ell_x(b)=\ell_y(b)$ and $\ell_x(ab)=\ell_y(ab)$ as these equalities are true for polymatroids $f_x$ and $f_y$.
+Thus $\ell_1$ and $\ell_2$ are represented over the same vector space $V$, $\lambda\ell_x$ and $\lambda\ell_y$ are $\eps$-close to $f_x$ and $f_y$, respectively, and the linear subspaces in both representations corresponding to subsets of $\{ab\}$ have the same dimensions: $\ell_x(a)=\ell_y(a)$, $\ell_x(b)=\ell_y(b)$ and $\ell_x(ab)=\ell_y(ab)$ as these equalities are true for the polymatroids $f_x$ and $f_y$.
 To conclude the claim of the theorem it is enough to show that $(\ell_x,\ell_y)$ is an adhesive pair.

 The dimensions of subspaces spanned by $V_a$, $V_b$, and $V_a\cup V_b$ are the same in both representations.
 Choose a base in the first representation which can be partitioned to $B^x_x\cup B^x_a \cup B^x_b\cup B^x_{ab}$ such that $\ell_x(a)=|B^x_a\cup B^x_{ab}|$, $\ell_x(b)=|B^x_b\cup B^x_{ab}|$, and $\ell_x(ab)=|B^x_a\cup B^x_b\cup B^x_{ab}|$, and similarly for $\ell_y$.
 Identify $B^x_a$ and $B^y_a$, $B^x_b$ and $B^y_b$, $B^x_{ab}$ and $B^y_{ab}$, and take the vector space with base $B^x_x\cup B_a\cup B_b\cup B_{ab}\cup B^y_y$ (that is, glue the representations of $\ell_x$ and $\ell_y$ along their common part).
 It will be a linear representation of a polymatroid on $abxy$, where $x$ and $y$ are independent given $ab$.
 Consequently $\ell_x$ and $\ell_y$ have an adhesive extension, which concludes the proof. \end{proof}